Two Koreas agree to restart shuttered factory park

 "Today's agreement untangled knots.
 Kaesong will be more solid than before," said Lee said.

-Last week, North Korea said it would reopen the industrial zone just minutes after South Korea signalled it was willing to let it close for good.
+Last week, North Korea said it would reopen the industrial zone just minutes after South Korea signaled it was willing to let it close for good.

 This year, North Korea threatened nuclear strikes against the South and the United States after the United Nations tightened sanctions against it for conducting its third nuclear test in February.